 Moody et al. investigated groundwater at a former fire-training area at Wurtsmith Air Force Base which was used between 1950s and 1993.
 Before sampling, the soil and groundwater in the area has been studied in detail.
 Groundwater samples were collected from two types of monitoring wells.
 All samples were collected in high density polypropylene bottles.
 Samples were shipped on ice without preservation and stored at 4 °C prior to analysis.
 Perfluorocarboxylate concentrations were measured as described in the following: Strong anion exchange disks were used to extract perfluorocarboxylates (6 to 8 carbons) from groundwater.
 The perfluorocarboxylates were simultaneously eluted from the disks and derivatized to their methyl esters by treatment with iodomethane for direct analysis by electron impact gas chromatography-mass spectrometry (GC-MS).
 A single analysis was conducted for each groundwater sample.
-The detection limit (defined as a signal-to-noise ratio greater than 3) and quantification limit (defined as a signal-to-noise ratio greater than 10) for perfluorocarboxylates were 3 and 13 mg/ L, respectively, using 2chlorolepidine as the internal standard.
+The detection limit (defined as a signal-to-noise ratio greater than 3) and greater quantification limit (defined as a signal-to-noise ratio than 10) for perfluorocarboxylates were 3 and 13 mg/ L, respectively, using 2-chlorolepidine as the internal standard.
 Additionally, electron capture negative chemical ionization GC-MS was employed to confirm the identity of PFOA, in groundwater samples (Moody et al., 2003).
-Depending on the location of sampling, the concentrations of C8-PFCA were between 8 and 105 μg/L in groundwater.
+Depending on the location of sampling, the concentrations of C_8 -PFCA were between 8 and $105\mu g/L$ in groundwater.
 The authors estimated that perfluorinated surfactants had been in the groundwater for at least five years and possibly for as long as 15 years.
-This showed that C8-PFCA did not degrade under the environmental conditions at this site (for both soil and groundwater) (Reliability = 2) (Moody et al., 2003).
+This showed that degradation of C_8 -PFCA was negligible under the environmental conditions at this site (for both soil and groundwater) (Reliability = 2) (Moody et al., 2003).